comet-toolkit/punpy/docs/content/examples.rst

 There some jupyter notebooks (hosted on google colab) are available with examples.

 Below, we show two typical examples (one standalone and one with digital effects tables) for illustration purposes.
-For more complete examples with more detailed explanations, we refer to the CoMet website examples.
+For more complete examples with more detailed explanations, we refer to the CoMet website `examples <https://www.comet-toolkit.org/examples/>`_.

 In our first example, we use punpy as standalone in order to propagate uncertainties through a calibration process.